molgin/ironboard-greenifier/README.md

 To use Ironboard Greenifier, you’ll need [Tampermonkey for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or [Greasemonkey for Firefox](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).

-Once you have one of those installed, click on the ironboard-greenifier.user.js file, and then click "Raw" to open the file directly.
+Once you have one of those installed, click on the ironboard-greenifier.user.js file, and then click “Raw” to open the file directly.
 You should see an install page or dialog; follow its instructions to install the script.

 ## Setup